dracula/caprine-messenger/README.md

 # Dracula for Caprine

-> A dark theme for Caprine
+> A dark theme for Caprine Messenger

 ![Screenshot](./screenshot_1.png)